grafana/agent/docs/sources/flow/setup/start-agent.md

 ### Start Grafana Agent on Linux, macOS, or FreeBSD

-To start Grafana Agent on Linux, macOS, or FreeBSD, run the following command in a terminal:
+To start Grafana Agent on Linux, macOS, or FreeBSD, run the following command in a terminal window:

 ```shell
 AGENT_MODE=flow BINARY_PATH run CONFIG_FILE